danhje/pdrepr/README.md

 # pdrepr

-pdrepr takes a pandas DataFrame as input, and *attempts* to output a string that, when passed to Python's builtin `eval()`, will reproduce the original DataFrame.
+pdrepr takes a pandas DataFrame as input, and *attempts* to output a string that, when passed to Python's built-in `eval()`, will reproduce the original DataFrame.

 ![Testing and linting](https://github.com/danhje/pdrepr/workflows/Test%20And%20Lint/badge.svg)
 [![codecov](https://codecov.io/gh/danhje/pdrepr/branch/master/graph/badge.svg)](https://codecov.io/gh/danhje/pdrepr)